ocsfwarch/mern_practicum_1/README.md

 Project Overview:
-This is a practium for the MERN stack, the goal is to build a full stack Javascript (MERN) application that allows users to upload/record speech/conversation of up to 60 minutes, translates the audio, and sends a text transcript to the user's email upon completion.
+This is a practicum for the MERN stack, the goal is to build a full stack Javascript (MERN) application that allows users to upload/record speech/conversation of up to 60 minutes, translates the audio, and sends a text transcript to the user's email upon completion.
 This application will also allow a user to see archived text transcripts and includes frontend and backend test coverage.

 This application is composed of 2 main components: Front-end Web GUI (mern1_app) and Back-end Web Server (mern1_server).
-Communication between the front-end and back-end elemenets is structured and performed in a RESTful manner.
+Communication between the front-end and back-end elements is structured and performed in a RESTful manner.
 The front-end will make requests to the back-end using http url command requests and json formatted parameters.
 The back-end will respond to these requests with json formatted data.
 Back-end serialization of data will be achieved using a NoSQL (MongoDB) database and local storage.

 Overview - mern1_app:
 This application is based on the React Javascript library.
 All user interaction pages are based on components using JSX.
 All components have an associated Jest test.
 User access of the interaction functionality of this application is through the top-level menu.
 Bootstrap styling is also used in the GUI.
 The main purpose of the GUI is to allow a user to transcribe audio input to text output.